Skip to main content

 Key facts

-• Both vaccines are free for all pregnant women in Australia.
+• The whooping cough, influenza and RSV vaccines can be given at the same time and are free for all pregnant woman in Australia.

 What vaccines are recommended in my third trimester?